-The TNC is available either as a compact version or with a separate display unit and operating panel.
-Both TNC variants come with a 15-inch TFT color flat-panel display.
+The TNC is shipped with a 19-inch TFT flat-panel display.

-1 Header
+Header

 When the TNC is on, the screen displays the selected operating modes in the header: The machining mode at the left and the programming mode at right.
 The currently active mode is displayed in the larger field of the header, where the dialog prompts and TNC messages also appear (exception: If the TNC only displays graphics).